JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7902 days**.

-And here is a just a random fact -  **A person that is struck by lightning has a greater chance of developing motor neurone disease**.
+And here is a just a random fact -  **80% of people that are on weight loss programs exercise on average three times a week**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 17 Aug, 2025.</sub>
+<sub>Last updated by Github Actions on 18 Aug, 2025.</sub>